MatthewCorney/clinical-trials/README.md

 ![genetic_prompt_opt_icon](genetic_prompt_opt_icon.png)

 # Introduction
-Workflow for embedding clinical trials in order to find semantically similar trials or for topic finding
+Workflow for embedding clinical trials in order to find semantically similar trials or for topic clustering.
+This workflow uses the openai batch api to reduce costs where 50000 requests can be submitted at once.
+Despite the 24-hour window to run the batch will usually complete in under 3 hours.
+One oddity of the batch API is that multiple jobs cannot be queued at once, so jobs must be submitted sequentially.

 # Dependencies
 The package has the following dependencies:
-Currently the pipeline only works for openai/chatgpt and also uses the bulk request api for the submission of text to embed

 - numpy
 - openai